nikunjsanghai/Introduction_to_Programming_Cplusplus/Week2/Homework2_help.md

 #### Problem 2
 Prof's Hints are extremely useful.
-Task 1: Find the Month with the most number of months.
+Task 1: Find the digit with the most number of characters.
-Task 2: Add spaces in all the months accordingly.
-For example if September is the month with the most number of characters,which is 8.
-You will need to add 5 blank spaces in after May.
+Task 2: Add spaces in all the digits names accordingly.
+For example if seven is the digit with the most number of characters,which is 5.
+You will need to add 2 blank spaces in after one.
-Task 3: Extracting the month corresponding to the number of month entered by user as input using substr() function & displaying it.
+Task 3: Extracting the digit name from the string corresponding to the number entered by user as input using substr() function & displaying it.
 Look at discussion recordings of 6.29 and 6.30 for detailed explanation.

 #### Problem 3